Archive 11 Things to Do When Your Child Can’t Focus On Studying

 • Understand Energy Levels

 Everyone has a different productivity window for studying.
 Some might prefer studying in the mornings, while others are more effective in the evening.
 Understanding your child’s energy patterns is key, this can prevent a lot of frustrating arguments.
-Instead of fighting their preference, you can help them create an appropriate schedule to help them one step closer to a successful study session.
+Instead of fighting their preference, you can help them create an appropriate study schedule and take them one step closer to a successful study session.

 • Keep Distractions to a Minimum

 Studying circumstances might not always be optimal, especially if you live in a noisy household.
 In order to study, your child needs to be able to concentrate in the room.
-For your child to be able to focus on their studies without getting distracted it is necessary to decrease more entertaining things.
+For your child to be able to focus on their studies without getting distracted, it is necessary to decrease distracting stimuli.
 The fewer distractions, the higher the chance of your child being able to concentrate and understand what they are trying to learn.
 Keep in mind that studying in a completely silent room might not be beneficial either.
-In future occasions when your kid has to study, it might not always be as quiet.

 With the increase in the availability of social media on smartphones, this can be a distraction too.
 Being entertained on the internet seems like a better pastime compared to studying.
 It might be good to put their phone on airplane mode or keep it out of sight when they are studying.
 If they need their phone to study, you can consider using a parental controls app to block out distractions.